Proppys

 Why invest in Sheffield?

 Sheffield is the UK's fourth-largest city and one of the most overlooked investment markets in England.
-The combination of two major universities (University of Sheffield and Sheffield Hallam with a combined 65,000+ students), a growing advanced manufacturing and digital economy, and citywide absence of Article 4 restrictions makes Sheffield a compelling proposition for investors who have been priced out of Leeds.
+The combination of two major universities (University of Sheffield and Sheffield Hallam with a combined 65,000+ students), a growing advanced manufacturing and digital economy, and entry prices well below Leeds and Manchester makes Sheffield a compelling proposition.
+Article 4 only applies to a defined inner-west zone (Crookes, Broomhill, Walkley, Nether Edge, Sharrow), so the majority of the city retains permitted development rights for HMO conversion.

 The Supertram network is Sheffield's defining infrastructure advantage for buy-to-let investors.
 Four tram lines provide fast, frequent connections across the city.
 A property within 10 minutes of a tram stop commands materially higher rents and lower void rates than comparable stock further out.
 The tram corridors through S5, S6, and the south side postcodes are the primary focus for buy-to-let activity.